Seasonal affective disorder

 Depression increases the risk for suicide.
 In the United States, the risk for suicide in people with depression is around 20%, compared to just 1% in the general population.
 Suicidal preoccupation or threats of suicide should always be taken seriously.
 Suicide attempts are a major risk factor for subsequent successful suicide.

-Suicide is the third most common cause of death among adolescents, and is one of the most devastating events than can happen to a family.
+Suicide is the third most common cause of death among adolescents, and is one of the most devastating events that can happen to a family.
 Behavioral therapies, combined with antidepressants, may help prevent suicide.
 However, antidepressants can also raise the risk for suicidality (suicidal thoughts and behavior) in some young people, particularly those ages 18 to 24.
 [See "Suicidal Risk and Antidepressant Medications" in

 Drug Treatment Guidelines section in this report.]